Skip to content

 File requests for Google Drive

-Here’s the reality - Google Drive doesn’t have a built-in file request feature.
+Google Drive doesn’t have a built-in file request feature.
 Unlike Dropbox or Box, you can’t generate a link that lets people upload files without a Google account.
-But don’t worry.
-Several reliable workarounds exist, from third-party tools to creative uses of Google Forms.
+Several workarounds exist though - from third-party tools to Google Forms.

-Several services bridge this gap by creating upload forms that connect to your Google Drive.
+These services create upload forms that connect directly to your Google Drive.

 FileDrop

-FileDrop creates professional upload forms that save directly to your Google Drive:
+FileDrop creates upload forms that save straight to your Google Drive:

 1. Connect your Google Drive

-Sign up for FileDrop and authorize access to your Google Drive.
+Sign up and authorize access to your Drive.

 2. Create an upload form